 6. Black Mamba

 The most feared and one of the most vicious of all the African species out there.
 Black mambas can strike at you with amazing precision, whether they feel vulnerable or not.
 They are extremely rapid, and usually go for the head by propelling themselves with their tail.

 If not treated immediately, a black mamba bite can be lethal in as little as twenty minutes.
 A single bite is also potent enough to kill as many as 10-25 fully grown men.
 Ouch!

 Did I mention black mambas could reach a length of up to 4.5 m?
 Yes, it’s a big snake!

-The king of the jungle is just pure power, speed and agility.
-No need to say that an encounter with this 250 kg individual of muscle is very likely to end his way.
+The king of the savannah is just pure power, speed and agility.
+An encounter with this 250 kg predator is only going to end one way – badly.

+How to avoid a lion attack: If you encounter a lion in the wild, don’t run.
+Sounds easy to say, but by fleeing your chances of making it alive are even slimmer.
 Once you run away, you are seen as prey.
 Typically, male lions ‘bluff’ and will retreat nine times out of ten.
-Unless they’re really hungry…
+Unless they’re really hungry!

-Large herds of buffalos (sometimes comprising hundreds of individuals) are more relaxed.
-The power of numbers gives them a clear advantage, so they usually don’t feel threatened as easily.
+Large herds of buffalos (sometimes comprising hundreds of individuals) are usually very relaxed.
+The power of numbers gives them a clear advantage, so they normally don’t feel threatened as easily.